lgautier/mashing-pumpkins/README.md

 ## Installation

-Python 3.5 or 3.6 and a C/C++ compiler (C99-aware) are pretty much everything needed.
+Python 3.5 or 3.6 and a C/C++ compiler (C99-aware) are pretty much everything that is needed.
+At the time of writing the CI on Travis is testing with gcc and clang.

 With pip, installing either latest release or the "master" branch can be done with: